Jubatian/rrpge-spec/specs/inputdev.rst

 further information).

-Moreover the application specifies it's device requirements in it's Application Header (see locations 0xBC1, 0xBD0 and 0xBD1 at "Application binary header map" in "bin_rpa.rst" for details), so the host may select the most appropriate way it may serve the application.
+Moreover the application specifies it's device requirements in it's Application Header (see locations 0xBC1 and 0xBD0 at "Application binary header map" in "bin_rpa.rst" for details), so the host may select the most appropriate way it may serve the application.

 In this part of the specification, the additional details required for completing the input system are defined, along with acceptable suggested